 What Makes Seattle so Green?

 Drive into Seattle from the south and you’ll see plenty of evergreens and other greenery lining I-5.
 Drive in from the north, you’ll see some more.
-Even right in the heart of the city, there’s no shortage of greenery, even full forests—Discovery Park, the Washington Park Arboretum and other parks are shining examples of forested areas within the city limits.
-Seattle is green almost all year round due to the ubiquitous evergreens, but also many other trees, shrubs, ferns, moss on just about every surface and wildflowers that are prolific in the Northwest and thrive in all seasons.
+Even right in the heart of the city, there’s no shortage of greenery, even full forests—Discovery Park, the Washington Park Arboretum, and other parks are shining examples of forested areas within the city limits.
+Seattle is green almost all year round due to the ubiquitous evergreens, but also to the many other trees, shrubs, ferns, and moss on just about every surface and wildflowers that are prolific in the Northwest and thrive in all seasons.

 However, visitors may be surprised that summer is usually the least green time of year.
-Seattle's famous famous rain mostly shows up from September through the fall and winter.
+Seattle's famous rain mostly shows up from September through the fall and winter.
 During the summers, there isn't generally as much rain.
 In fact, some years get surprisingly little moisture and it's not uncommon to see lawns dried up.

 Nope, Seattle wasn’t always called the Emerald City.
 According to HistoryLink.org, the origins of the term come from a contest held by the Convention and Visitors Bureau in 1981.
 In 1982, the name Emerald City was selected from contest entries as the new nickname for Seattle.
-Previous to this, Seattle had a few other common nicknames, including Queen City of the Pacific Northwest and the Gateway to Alaska—neither of which works quite as well on a marketing brochure!
+Previous to this, Seattle had a few other common nicknames, including the Queen City of the Pacific Northwest and the Gateway to Alaska—neither of which works quite as well on a marketing brochure!